Our Guests

 Unfairly maligned.

-The common earwig (Forficula senegalensis) has an image problem.
-Those pincers look threatening, and the old myth about crawling into ears persists.
-In reality, earwigs are omnivorous scavengers and predators — they eat aphids, mites, insect eggs, and decaying plant material.
-They are, on balance, beneficial to gardens.
+The common earwig has an image problem.
+Those pincers look threatening, and the old myth about crawling into ears won't go away.
+In truth, earwigs are scavengers and hunters that eat everything: aphids, mites, insect eggs, and rotting plant matter.
+On balance, they're good for gardens.

-Earwigs are nocturnal and need dark, tight-fitting daytime refuges.
-In nature, they shelter under bark, in flower heads, and in soil crevices.
-They are also remarkable parents — the female guards her eggs and tends the nymphs after hatching, one of the very few examples of maternal care in non-social insects.
+They're active at night and need dark, tight-fitting hiding spots during the day.
+In nature, they shelter under bark, in flower heads, and in soil cracks.
+They are also remarkable parents: the female guards her eggs and cares for the young after hatching.
+This is one of the very few examples of mothering in non-social insects.

-An insect hotel's pine cones, bark layers, and bundled stems provide exactly the kind of narrow, dark spaces earwigs seek.
-A female sheltering in a pine cone crevice with her clutch of eggs is not a pest — she's a mother doing her best in a world full of predators.
+An insect hotel's pine cones, bark layers, and bundled stems provide exactly the kind of narrow, dark spaces earwigs look for.
+A female tucked into a pine cone gap with her clutch of eggs is not a pest.
+She's a mother doing her best in a world full of predators.

 Preferred rooms: The Pine Cone Loft, The Bark Hideaway